quobit/awesome-python-in-education/README.md

 # awesome-python-in-education
-Best resources about Python in Education
+Best resources about Python in Education (still in draft)

 ## Internet resources